ahm22004/Hackathon_1_FAB_team_4/README.md

 }
 ```

-### Create Workspace
+### Create Workspace && Execute command in workspace environment

-When creating a workspace a set of tasks can be run along with it.
-Tasks can be seen as system commands.
-We can therefore pass commands to run in a workspace
+* When creating a workspace a set of tasks can be run along with it.
+* Tasks can be seen as system commands.
+* We can therefore pass commands to run in a workspace/sandox environment

 **Endpoint**: `/create-workspace/`